rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 WooCommerce Product Feed Manager helps you to sell more by uploading product feed to Google shopping, Amazon, Walmart, eBay, Nextag, Pricegrabber and acquiring real buyer.

 == Description ==
 Do you wish to increase your WooCommerce store sales?
-One way is to promote on popular merchant shops such as Google Shopping, Facebook Dynamics, eBay, Amazon, etc.
+One way is to promote on popular merchant shops such as Google Shopping, Facebook Dynamics, eBay, Amazon, Walmart etc.

 You can easily do it by generating WooCommerce product feed and uploading it on those sites.